 SYPHILIS IS SPREADING.

 Syphilis is a sexually transmitted disease (STD) caused by the bacteria Treponema pallidum.
-New syphilis infections are at record highs.
-Cases are continuing to rise in King, Pierce, and Snohomish Counties.
-This trend is primarily among gay and bi men who account for 72% of new infections in the area.
-There are also increases in syphilis infections among women and newborns.
+New syphilis infections are at record highs in King County.
+Gay, bi, and other men who have sex with men make up the majority of cases.
+Syphilis has also dramatically increased among straight men and women causing syphilis infections to rise among newborns.
 Currently, reported syphilis cases are low (less than 1%) among transgender and non-binary people.

 More Facts – Public Health-Seattle & King County